koenderks/jfa/README.md

 [![Lifecycle: stable](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://lifecycle.r-lib.org/articles/stages.html#stable)

 The `evaluation()` function takes a sample or summary statistics of the sample and performs evaluation according to the specified method and sampling objectives.
 The function returns an object of class `jfaEvalution` which can be used with associated `print()` and `plot()` methods.
-The input for the `prior` argument can be an object of class `jfaPrior` to perform Bayesian evaluation.
+To perform Bayesian evaluation, the input for the `prior` argument can be an object of class `jfaPrior` as returned by the `auditPrior()` function, or an object of class `jfaPosterior` as returned by the `evaluation()` function.

 *Full function with default arguments:*